-- A written essay completed on-site that meets program standards.
+- A written essay completed on site that meets program standards.

-- A formal interview during which the applicant is expected to demonstrate: an ability to communicate clearly; a demeanor appropriate to the teaching profession; and a maturity and attitude necessary to meet the demands of the MAT program.
+- A formal interview during which the applicant is expected to demonstrate: an ability to communicate clearly, a demeanor appropriate to the teaching profession, and a maturity and attitude necessary to meet the demands of the MAT program.

-- Effective July 1, 2010, Connecticut law requires all teacher candidates to undergo a criminal background check prior to being placed in a public school setting for field study, internship, and student teaching.
+- Effective July 1, 2010, Connecticut law requires all teacher candidates to undergo a criminal background check prior to being placed in a public school setting for field study, internship and student teaching.
 Because a clinical experience is an integral part of each semester, failure to abide by this law will make an applicant ineligible for admission to the program.
 The School of Education has procedures in place to assist candidates in obtaining the background check.
 The cost of the background check is the responsibility of the teacher candidate.

 Teacher candidates in the MAT program at Quinnipiac are expected to demonstrate the professional behaviors and dispositions articulated in both the School of Education’s Professional Attributes and Dispositions document and the CT Code of Professional Responsibility for Teachers.
-Candidates must maintain a GPA of 3.0 or higher for graduate courses in each semester with at least a B- or better in any education course.
-A grade of C+ or below in any education course (including the graduate content area courses) requires the candidate to retake the course at his/her expense and earn the minimum B- grade.
+Candidates must maintain a GPA of 3.00 or higher for graduate courses in each semester with at least a B- or better in any education course.
+A grade of C+ or below in any education course (including the graduate content area courses) requires the candidate to retake the course at their expense and earn the minimum B- grade.

 If the candidate, once formally accepted into the MAT program, fails to maintain the minimum GPA, that candidate may be allowed to remain in the program for a single semester on probationary status.
 If a candidate on probation fails to meet the minimum GPA by the end of the single probationary semester, that candidate is dismissed from the program.
 Granting of probationary status is subject to the director’s approval and is neither automatic nor guaranteed.